 Pam Bender presented information on student identities in their records and in the school setting.
 She shared a PowerPoint from Fagen, Friedman and Fulfrost LLP that was included in the meeting materials for committee members to fully review.
 Pam reported that Mandatory Permanent Pupil Records do need documentation of a legal name change to be modified.
 She said that a legal name change is not required for a gender change on many legal documents such as California Driver's License, birth certificate, social security card, or a United States passport and that parental permission is not needed for a student to request name or gender change in their school records.
 Pam stressed that it is important for LEAs to review their policies.
 She also reported there is no minimum age for a student to request name or gender changes and there is also no limit to how many times a student can make changes.
 Pam said if a child is not referred to by their chosen name, it can be considered bullying or harassment.
 She confirmed that laws for staff were not addressed at the State SELPA Administrators meeting where Pam received the PowerPoint so she suggested having conversations with students and staff involved.
-Pam also confirmed a transcript is not part of permanent school record so requested changes are for current records moving forward, unless there is a legal name change with documentation presented to the LEA.
-Pam concluded that the State SELPA legal team is working to provide more details which will be shared with the committee as they are received.
+Pam also confirmed a transcript is not part of permanent school record and requested changes are for current records moving forward, unless there is a legal name change with documentation presented to the LEA.
+She reported that a student must be allowed to use the locker room or changing room that is consistent with their gender identity.
+Pam stated as of now there is not direction for the staff who supervise the locker rooms.
+Pam said being transgender or having a different gender identity are not eligibility criteria for special education.
+She continued that staff need to be mindful of a student exhibiting depression, anxiety, or psychosis as a result of how people are responding to them as that could lead to eligibility.

+Pam concluded that the State SELPA legal team is working to provide more details which will be shared with the committee as they are received